-Santa Monica Bay (SMB) is a semi-enclosed bay within the Southern California Bight (SCB) (Figure 1).
-The bottom topography of the SCB consists of ranges of submarine mountains and valleys and is neither classical continental shelf nor continental slope; Emery (1960) called it the Southern California Borderland.
-The continental shelf in SMB is wide (>12 km) compared to other parts of the SCB.
-Two canyons cross the shelf: Santa Monica Canyon, in the northern part of SMB, is a relatively wide trench; while Redondo Canyon, in the southern part, is a narrow trench that almost reaches the shore (Figure 1).
-The shelf slope is steep, sometimes reaching 14.5° (Emery 1960).
+Santa Monica Bay (SMB) is a semi-enclosed bay within the Southern California Bight (SCB) (Fig. 1).
+The bottom topography of SCB consists of ranges of submarine mountains and valleys and is neither classical continental shelf nor continental slope; Emery (1960) called it the Southern California Borderland.
+The continental shelf in SMB is wide (>12 km) as compared to other parts of SCB.
+Two canyons cross the shelf: Santa Monica Canyon in the northern part of SMB is a relatively wide trench, while Redondo Canyon in the southern part is a narrow trench that almost reaches the shore (Fig. 1).
+The shelf slope is steep, sometimes reaching 14.5° (Emery, 1960).

-The hydrographic processes in SMB are determined by a complex pattern of surface currents (Lynn and Simpson 1987, Hickey 1992, 1993, Hickey et al. 2003).
-The relatively cold, low-saline, and high-oxygen waters of the southward flowing California Current penetrate to SMB from the northwest through the Santa Barbara Channel.
-This flow is especially intensive in spring (Dorman and Palmer 1981, Hickey 1993, Bray et al. 1999, DiGiacomo and Holt 2001).
-The relatively warm, salty, and lowoxygen waters of the poleward Southern California Countercurrent (Sverdrup and Fleming 1941) penetrate to the basin alongshore from the southeast through the strait between the San Pedro Peninsula and Santa Catalina Island.
-Poleward flow within SCB exhibits significant seasonal variations.
+The hydrographic processes in SMB are determined by a complex pattern of surface currents (Lynn and Simpson, 1987; Hickey, 1992, 1993; Hickey et al., 2003).
+The relatively cold, low-saline, and high-oxygen waters of the southward flowing California Current penetrate to SMB from the northwest through the Santa Barbara Channel, this flow being especially intensive in spring (Dorman and Palmer, 1981; Hickey, 1993; Bray et al., 1999; DiGiacomo and Holt, 2001).
+The relatively warm, salty, and low-oxygen waters of the poleward Southern California Countercurrent (Sverdrup and Fleming, 1941) penetrate to the basin alongshore from the southeast through the straight between San Pedro Peninsula and Santa Catalina Island.
+Poleward flow within SCB exhibits significant seasonal variations: maximum poleward flow occurs in summer or early fall, and is also intensive in winter; minimum equatorward flow occurs during spring (Hickey, 1979, 1993).
+The seasonal mean flow is equatorward during fall and winter in the narrow inshore shelf zone of SMB (Hickey, 1992).
+The temperature gradients near the coast are enhanced by the effects of local wind-driven upwelling, resulting from alongshore equatorward wind typical for this geographical zone (Bakun and Nelson, 1991).
+Wind over SMB is relatively weak because it is sheltered from the north by a coastal mountain range (Dorman and Winant, 1995).